MoonSHRD/IKY/README.md

+# Know Your Customer / I Know You
+This is KYC/IKY solution to tether ethereum wallet of user to it's accounts at third platforms

+Basically we want to tether telegram_id to ethereum wallet, which allow us to do gassless transactions at messaging platforms and protokols.

+Contracts

+TGPassport -- basically mapping contract which tether tg_id and wallet Union -- extension for registring group chats tg_id to multisig wallet address

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.